 A.No.
 FOCUS AREA TITLE C&C PRINCIPLES 6 3.
-OTM-R UOC Recruitment Policy (English) and use of advertising tools to attract international talent 12 13 0 improvement advertising tools to attract international talent 12, 13
+OTM-R UOC Recruitment Policy (English) and use of 12 13 improvement advertising tools to attract international talent 12, 13

 As shown in the current Strategic Plan the internationalization principle is one of UOCs main interests and the Strategic Plan includes specific actions to attract talent and international mobility.
 The updated recruitment and selection policy will be published in English and further attention will be given to attract international talent including the publication in English of all the offers not only on Euraxess but also on the UOC website, and the use of additional international advertising tools.